The History of the Department of Forest Mycology and Plant Pathology

 In 2022, Magnus Karlsson replaced Dan Funck Jensen as Professor of plant pathology.
 During 2023 Paul Kardol (previously at SLU in Umeå) replaced Roger Finlay as Professor of forest microbiology and Malin Elfstrand replaced Jan Stenlid as Professor of forest pathology.

-The former course section from 1829 is now a department under the Faculty of Natural Resources and Agricultural Sciences and the Forest Faculty at SLU.
+The former course section from 1829 is now a department under the Faculty of Natural Resources and Agricultural Sciences and the Faculty of Forest Sciences at SLU.

 Spara